NicholasLYang/uptointerpretation/content/posts/alternate-hiring-strategies.md

 them all?
 If a person is good but not in the way you imagined, why not take them still?

+Or maybe even disguise a job application as something else?
+Maybe you could offer free career advice to people and if they look talented, start the interview process.

 ## Create Unusual Events

 I'm not a huge fan of the big generic hackathon.
 It encourages the